The first of two events in the series Remnants of the Iraq Wars: Iraqi Literature Twenty Years after 9/11.

 Hanan Jasim Khammas (Chair), Visiting Doctoral Scholar at the CCL, is PhD candidate in literary theory and comparative literature at the Universitat Autònoma de Barcelona, working on the representation of the body in contemporary Iraqi fiction.
 She is Adjunct Lecturer of Arabic and contemporary Arabic literature at UAB, on the Master in Contemporary Arabic Studies.
 She is a member of the research project Gender(s), Language(s) in Contemporary Arabness and Junior editor at Revista Banipal, the Spanish edition of Banipal.

-The second event in this series, Aftermath Bodies: Corporeality in Contemporary Iraqi fiction, will take place on 22 September 2021.
+The second event in this series, Aftermath Bodies: Corporeality in Contemporary Iraqi fiction, took place on 22 September 2021 – click on the event title to see the video recording.